 They must also have an age-appropriate understanding of numeracy.

-Previous school reports will also be requested.
+Previous school reports and a reference will also be requested.

 Students applying for places in the Secondary department (Years 7-11) must have an age-appropriate level of spoken and written English.
 They will be required to sit an assessment of English language and Maths.